MohammadHAbbaspour/MohammadHAbbaspour.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 Hi.
-My name is MohammadHossein Abbaspour; an undergraduate Computer Engineering student at [IUST](http://www.iust.ac.ir/en).
+My name is MohammadHossein Abbaspour; a Computer Engineering student at [IUST](http://www.iust.ac.ir/en).

 ### **Introduction**